Adriana Botti: Founder and CEO, Little Words Project

 What does a day in your life entail?
 How do you organize your day?

-I start off every morning reading a chapter in whatever book I’m currently obsessed with.
-I truly believe it centers me and sets me on a good course for the rest of the day — it enables me to clear my mind of all the constant “CEO noise” and lets me just get lost in something I love.
-I then walk the five steps to my home office in my Jersey City apartment and dive into emails and making lists for the day’s tasks.
-I absolutely love the satisfaction I get when I can cross something off a list, knowing I’m one step closer to having an efficient workday.
-As the day progresses (in the blink of an eye, might I add), I get through as many of the items on my list as possible before racing to the post office to drop off the day’s shipments.
-Upon returning, I spend the next 3 to 4 hours focusing on business development.
+I start off every morning reading a chapter in whatever book I'm currently obsessed with.
+I truly believe it centers me and sets me on a good course for the rest of the day, and it enables me to clear my mind of all the constant "CEO noise" and lets me just get lost in something I love.
+I then walk the five steps to my home office in my Jersey City apartment and dive into emails and making lists for the day's tasks.
+I absolutely love the satisfaction I get when I can cross something off a list, knowing I'm one step closer to having an efficient workday.
+As the day progresses (in the blink of an eye, might I add), I get through as many of the items on my list as possible before racing to the post office to drop off the day's shipments.
+Upon returning, I spend the next 3-to-4-hours focusing on business development.
 I love thinking up new ways to keep my customers on their toes!

 What is the biggest thing you've learned about business from starting and operating your own?

 For example, if I went with the wrong manufacturer for one of my materials, I figured out what exactly went wrong and wrote down what not to do the following time.
-The same goes for learning the in’s and out’s of customer servicing, the USPS, interacting with other companies, finding strategic partnerships and also learning when it’s okay to turn away business.
-This job has taught me that it’s okay to fail, as not only does it allow you to reflect on where you went wrong, but it pretty much guarantees that you’re most likely going to get it right next time — and there’s always a next time.
+The same goes for learning the in's and out's of customer servicing, the USPS, interacting with other companies, finding strategic partnerships and also learning when it's okay to turn away business.
+This job has taught me that it's okay to fail, as not only does it allow you to reflect on where you went wrong, but it pretty much guarantees that you're most likely going to get it right next time—and there's always a next time.

 Are there any landmark moments in your career so far that you're most proud of?

 My proudest moment so far was the day I received an email from an Always representative with interest in working with Little Words Project on their newest #LikeAGirl campaign.
-Little Words Project created a large quantity of customized pieces for their International Women’s Confidence Summit on July 7 of this year.
-I’d been so impressed with the original #LikeAGirl campaign that aired during last year’s Super Bowl that I’d even tweeted about it to our following!
-So, to have them reach out to me, without any prompting on my end, and tell me that our brand was exactly what they we’re looking for, was a truly proud moment of mine.
+Little Words Project created a large quantity of customized pieces for their International Women's Confidence Summit on July 7 of this year.
+I'd been so impressed with the original #LikeAGirl campaign that aired during last year's Super Bowl that I'd even tweeted about it to our following!
+So, to have them reach out to me, without any prompting on my end, and tell me that our brand was exactly what they were looking for, was a truly proud moment of mine.

 What challenges keep you awake at night?